Home » Our School » Exam results and performance data » Exam Information

 Results will not be given out over the phone.

-Staff will be in school to support students on results day and the Friday.
+Staff will be in school to support students on results day and Friday.
 It is important that if you need to discuss any aspect of your ongoing education you make time to see staff on these days.

 We operate an appointment system.

-If you’d like to request an exam paper review this is called Enquiries about results’ (EAR) services, you’ll need to speak to the Exams Officer, who will ask the Exam board to review the marking of your question paper on your behalf.
+If you’d like to request an exam paper review, this is called Enquiries about results’ (EAR) services, you’ll need to speak to the Exams Officer, who will ask the Exam board to review the marking of your question paper on your behalf.

 Any request for a review must be accompanied by a consent form signed by the candidate.